mdrountree/First-Project/README.md

 This is my first time testing repository.

 # Introduction
 Hello!
 My name is McKinleigh Rountree, a rising Junior out of the DMV area.
 STEM is an innovative field that has my focus at the moment.
 It's always changing and that's what I love most about it.
-In my free time I like to volunteer at STEM camps whith a goal of helping underprivellaged kids that look like me grow.
+In my free time I like to volunteer at STEM camps whith a goal of helping underprivileged kids that look like me grow.
-Although being new to GitHub I hope to achieve the following:
+Although I'm new to GitHub I hope to achieve the following:
-- Learn more coding scripts
+- Learn more coding languages and scripts
 - Collaborate with others
 ## About Me
-As a student-athlete I always have goals to make sure I stay on the right track since life gets hectic.
+As a student-athlete I always have goals to make sure I stay on the right track, since life gets hectic.

 My goals:
 - Rejoing Jr. NSBE and continue learning more about coding